gasparian/lsh-search-go/README.md

 ### Local sensitive hashing reference

 LSH algorithm implies generation of random plane equation coefs.
-So, depending on the similarity metric, often we just need to define "bias" coef "d" as zero (for "angular" metric) or non-zero.
+So, depending on similarity metric, we just need to define "bias" coef "D" as zero (for "angular" metric) or non-zero (limited by the datapoints deviation).
-Also, we need to limit coefs range, based on data points deviation.
-Here are example visualizations:
+Here are visual examples of the planes generation for angular and non-angular distance metrics:
 <img src="https://github.com/gasparian/lsh-search-service/blob/master/pics/non-biased.png" height=300 >  <img src="https://github.com/gasparian/lsh-search-service/blob/master/pics/biased.png" height=300 >

 *TO DO: Complexity*